 Baird Equity Research noted in an Oct.
 4 report that Linn’s year-to-date asset sales from its wide-ranging portfolio have generated $1.3 billion in gross proceeds.
 Linn has already purchased 4.6 million shares for $175 million.

-Linn’s agreement sells off about 163,000 net acres in the Washakie Field.
+Linn’s agreement takes sells of about 163,000 net acres in the Washakie Field.
 The field’s second-quarter production average about 66 million cubic feet equivalent per day (MMcfe/d) and annualized cash flow of about $35 million before certain expenses.